MDFreak/md_ESP32_BT-MQTT_hdl/README.md

 ## About
-This is an ESP32 based Bluetooth to MQTT Bride for BLUETTI power stations.
-The project is based on https://github.com/warhammerkid/bluetti_mqtt
+This is an ESP32 based Bluetooth to mqttblu Bride for BLUETTI power stations.
+The project is based on https://github.com/warhammerkid/bluetti_mqttblu
 The code is tested on a AC300.
 Other Powerstations should also work but are untested yet.
 The discussion on https://diysolarforum.com/threads/monitoring-bluetti-systems.37870/ was a great help for understanding the protocol.

 ## Community
 Join the Discord Server https://discord.gg/fWDSBTCVmB